SKYLINES FARM

 ON-FARM IMMERSIONS

-A customized program of individual one-on-one learning.
+* A customized program of individual one-on-one learning

-Immerse yourself in the daily life of a working
+* Immerse yourself in the daily life of a working

-as she goes about the business of running
+* Learn first hand about the business of running

 The shepherdess with some of the newly shorn, expectant ewes.